stuckerj1/bff/README.md

 ---

-## 🧩 Modular Components (0 and 4 run in BFF Controller; 1-2-3 run in action workspaces)
+## 🧩 Modular Components (0 and 4 run in BFF-Controller; 1-2-3 run in action workspaces)

 ### 0. Synthetic Data Generation
 - **Purpose:** Create parameterized synthetic datasets (base and incremental slices) in DataSourceLakehouse.